SufardiMadoa/SufardiMadoa/README.md

 </p>

 <div align="center">

 A passionate self-taught Front-end Developer and Assistant Lecturer for Java programming.
 Currently honing skills in Web Development through self-study.
 Open to internship or job opportunities.
-Explore my personal website [link](https://sufardimadoa.vercel.app) and view my [resume](https://read.cv/sufardimadoa).
+Explore my <a href="https://sufardimadoa.vercel.app"> Link</a> and view my <a href="https://read.cv/sufardimadoa"> Resume</a>